 May 06, 2021

-Kashmiri Tea is a pink-coloured Pakistani pink tea.
-It has a taste that is rich, creamy and sweet.
+Kashmiri Tea is a pink-colored Pakistani pink tea.
+It has a taste that is rich, creamy, and sweet.
 With Kashmiri or Green Tea leaves and whole spices such as star anise, cinnamon, cloves and green cardamon, a kehwa (tea base) is first prepared.
 And then to make the tea, the kehwa is boiled with milk and sugar.

 4 cold cups of water